Here’s Why You Should Consider a Lightweight Wheelchair

 As the name suggests, attendant propelled wheelchairs require a carer or loved one to push them forward.
 They’re most suited to people who are unable to push themselves as a result of injury or disability.
 Attendant propelled lightweight wheelchairs feature rear handles with handbrakes for ease of use and safety.

-The attendant propelled Aspire Metro Folding Wheelchair comes with a padded seat and backrest, with movable arms and leg rests that allow for easy transfers.
+The attendant propelled Aspire Socialite Folding Wheelchair comes with a padded and breathable seat and back.
+Cut away arms improve table access and create more space for transfers.
 The wheelchair folds down into a slim square shape that’s easy to stow in the boot of the car or on public transport.

 Self propelled wheelchairs are designed to be pushed by the user.
 They’re ideal for people who want to get around unaided.
 The large rear wheels have push rims for improved mobility.
 Self propelled wheelchairs often come with rear handles as well so that they can be pushed by an attendant when required.